tree3d/krita-thumbnail-docker-plugin/README.md

 ## Installation (overview)

-1. Build or pull the Docker image provided in this repository (if you want to use Docker packaging).
-2. Run the container or copy the plugin files into your Krita Python plugin directory.
+1. Copy the plugin files to your .../krita/pykrita folder
 3. Restart Krita and enable the plugin from the settings/plugins dialog (if required).
 4. Use the plugin UI to select the folder containing your .kra files.

-Note: Exact build/run commands and paths depend on your environment; see the repository's scripts or Dockerfile for specifics.

 ## Usage